openandclose/tosixinch/docs/commandline.rst

 .. option:: --urllib

-    download by urllib (default)
+    set downloader to urllib (default)

 .. option:: --headless

-    download by one of headless browser engines (see --browser-engine)
+    set downloader to one of headless browser engines (see --browser-engine)

 .. option:: --lxml

-    extract by lxml (default, and currently the only option)
+    set extractor to lxml (default, and currently the only option)

 .. option:: --prince

-    convert by princexml
+    set converter to princexml

 .. option:: --weasyprint

-    convert by weasyprint
+    set converter to weasyprint

 .. option:: --cnvpath CNVPATH